colouring-cities/colouring-core/docs/setup-dev-environment.md

 sudo -u postgres psql -c "SELECT 1 FROM pg_user WHERE usename = '<username>';" | grep -q 1 || sudo -u postgres psql -c "CREATE ROLE <username> SUPERUSER LOGIN PASSWORD '<pgpassword>';"
 ```

+_TODO: temp instruction, find a better place to move this:_
+> If you are creating from a CL db, run the above with `<username>` as "cldbadmin" and use that from now on, but also run the above a second time with `<username>` as "clwebapp".

 Set the `<pgpassword>` as an environment variable.

 ```bash